 Collaborators: Matthew G. McGee; Samuel R. Borstein; Peter C. Wainwright

-In modern bony fishes, a major axis of feeding diversity concerns a trade-off between force application and the speed at which the jaw can open and expand.
-This research project seeks to evaluate the evolution of feeding motions in a diverse assemblage of African cichlids from lakes Malawi and Tanganyika, where species vary in feeding apparatus morphologies and diets.
-We are using geometric morphometrics to compare cranial/jaw shapes with patterns of kinesis produced during suction feeding strikes (Fig. 1).
-Preliminary results suggest that a common axis of cranial morphology is related to the magnitude of kinesis produced, the kinematic efficiency of strikes, and the evasiveness of the fish’s primary dietary item.
+A major axis of feeding diversity in ray-finned fishes concerns a trade-off between force application and the speed at which the jaw can open and expand.
+Furthermore, a complex feeding apparatus, consisting of numerous mobile components, has allowed fishes to occupy a variety of trophic niches in aquatic systems.
+This research seeks to understand the evolution of feeding motions in a diverse assemblage of African cichlids from lakes Malawi and Tanganyika, where species vary in feeding apparatus morphologies and diets.
+We used geometric morphometrics to compare cranial/jaw shapes with patterns of kinesis produced during suction feeding strikes.

 UC Davis Chancellor’s Postdoctoral Fellowship (UCD)

 Martinez CM, McGee MD, Borstein SR, Wainwright PC.
-Accepted.
+In Press.
 Feeding ecology underlies the evolution of cichlid jaw mobility.
 Evolution.